IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Activities.rst

         </extension>

     - **id**: identifier of the activity
     - **name** (optional): name displayed in the activity stepper.
-If the name is not define, the title of the activity will be used.
+If the name is not defined, the title of the activity will be used.

 Example for Qml based application